 Lilacs Flower Description

-Most lilacs plants are very easy to care for, and butterflies often find them attractive because of their colors and scent.
+Most Lilac care is kind of easy, and butterflies often find them attractive because of their colors and scent.

 Lilacs flower colors are several, such as blue, purple, lavender, yellow, white, pink, and red.
 Of course, it all depends on the variety of the flower, but most lilacs can grow 5 to 15 feet tall.

-Usually, lilac flowers display four petals, but because nowadays there are many hybrid types, they have also developed some double-flowered cultivars.
+Usually, these beautiful blooms display four petals, but because nowadays there are many hybrid types, they have also developed some double-flowered cultivars.
 In other words, instead of having four petals per flower, you can see many lilacs with eight, ten or more petals.

 Also, if you prune your lilac properly, then you can expect to have lilac flowers for decades.